soy-park/self-care-center/README.md

 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)
 "How can I care for myself?
 One way is with affirmations and mantras!
 Affirmations are thoughts of positive self-empowerment, meant to assert your self-worth.
 Mantras are repetive phrases that are repeated again and again during mindfulness practices.
 Your challenge is to build an app that helps users remind themselves of their inherent value!"

 This solo project is creating an app that allows users to choose to view an affirmation or mantra, as well as create their own affirmation and/or mantra.
+The app can be viewed at https://soy-park.github.io/self-care-center/

 ### Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)